AlexandreLanglade/multi-sensor-network/README.md

 # multi-sensor-network

-The goal of this project is to develop a system to collect and monitor a bunch of sensors' datas in a bulding.
+The goal of this project is to develop a system to collect and monitor a bunch of sensors' data in a building.

 --------------------
 ## Architecture